Ty France Preview, Player Props: Mariners vs. Rays

 Ty France At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 88th, his on-base percentage ranks 40th, and he is 120th in the league in slugging.
+- He ranks 92nd in batting average, 42nd in on base percentage, and 123rd in slugging among the qualifying hitters in MLB play.

-- France has reached base via a hit in 82 games this year (of 135 played), and had multiple hits in 35 of those games.
+- France has picked up a hit in 82 of 136 games this season, with multiple hits 35 times.

-- Looking at the 135 games he has played this season, he's homered in nine of them (6.7%), and in 1.7% of his trips to the dish.
+- In nine games this season, he has hit a long ball (6.6%, and 1.7% of his trips to the dish).

-- In 28.9% of his games this year, France has notched at least one RBI.
-In 10 of those games (7.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- France has an RBI in 39 of 136 games this year, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.